NLP Relaxation Technique

 I suggest that you first read and understand each step.
 Then practice each of these steps separately.
 Finally , when you feel familiar with all 3 steps, find a comfortable place to sit back and proceed by putting the steps together.

 1) Breathing-- .
-Inhale gently through your nose, hold your breath for 2 for 3 seconds (do NOT strain yourself!) and release it gently through your mouth.
+Inhale gently through your nose, hold your breath for 2 or 3 seconds (do NOT strain yourself!) and release it gently through your mouth.
 When you inhale, fill up the lower part of your lungs first and then the upper part of your lungs.
 Do this at a moderate pace.
-After taking a few breaths begin the second step...
+After taking a few breaths, begin the second step...

 Peripheral Vision means that you are aware of what is in front of you, but not concentrating on anything in particular.
 It is a way of disconnecting from the world.